breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 //  groups: undefined
 // ]
 ```
-As you can see in the example, we are using `text.match()` and passing `search` as a parameter and it throws the word we are searching, the location and the text where it was given.
+As you can see in the example, we are using `text.match()` and passing `search` as a parameter and it throws the word we are searching, the location, and the text where it was given.

 ### The String search() method